mattazz/BBSalaryCompute/README.md

 # BBSalaryCompute
 Automated Computation for Bang Bang Salaries

+!!
+Main.py is not in use anymore, use Main2.0 instead !!

+Main2.0
+- Updated salary and benefits computation to match real-world process (Pag-Ibig is deducted 1st half, SSS and PH is deducted 2nd half)
+- Included output for half-month payroll
+- Included salary computation (menu 4) for employees without benefits (part-time and contractual)

 Notes:
 - Salary benefit deductions are computed based on a per day basis.
-Not sure if this is how it goes in real life. ex.
-(SSS Deduction / (Total Days / Day Range) ex.
-(600 / (30/15) ex.
-(600 / 2) ex.
-SSS Deduction = 300
+For the half-month payroll, deductions are made depending on which half of the month is selected.
+- Output for half-month payroll is saved in the 'Output' folder